wayne-tsai/TECHIN515_Sp25/lab1/README.md

  ![Image of LoRa Library Arduino](assets/LoRaLibrary.svg)

-  4) Onone ESP32-LoRa that you have just prepared, upload ‘lora_helloworld_talker.ino’, which will send out a message ‘hello’ every second.
+  4) On one ESP32-LoRa that you have just prepared, upload ‘lora_helloworld_talker.ino’, which will send out a message ‘hello’ every second.
 Make sure that you go to the line
  ``` LoRa.setSyncWord(0xF3); ```
  And change the sync word to your unique one.
 LoRa listens to all the messages within the